 The Environmental Historic Preservation (EHP) cadre provides technical expertise and develops tools to address and resolve anticipated environmental and/or historic preservation issues relating to compliance review and approval process for proposed actions to be funded by FEMA during emergency and recovery operations.
 They review and implement Executive orders, environmental and historic preservation laws, and provide guidance for FEMA funded activities.
 They also perform administration work, analyze environmental and floodplain issues, serve as project managers for task orders and Interagency Agreements, and are liaisons with State, Tribal, and Federal resource agencies as well as private sector organizations.

-If you are interested in a position in the Enviornmental Historic Preservation cadre, please send your resume to email@example.com., and include "Enviornmental Historic Preservation" in the subject line.
+If you are interested in a position in the Environmental Historic Preservation cadre, please email your resume to email@example.com and include "Environmental Historic Preservation" in the subject line.

 The Equal Rights (ER) cadre is responsible for equal rights and civil rights function and diversity initiatives.
-They review reasonable accommodation requests and receives accessible electronic and information technology requests in support of multiple statutory requirements.
-They also provides expert nondiscrimination and equal employment guidance to the employees and managers of FEMA, State and local government officials, and the American people.
+They review reasonable accommodation requests and receive accessible electronic and information technology requests in support of multiple statutory requirements.
+They also provide expert nondiscrimination and equal employment guidance to the employees and managers of FEMA, State and local government officials, and the American people.

-If you are interested in a position in the Equal Rights Cadre, please send your resume to firstname.lastname@example.org, and include "Equal Rights" in the subject line.
+If you are interested in a position in the Equal Rights Cadre, please email your resume to firstname.lastname@example.org and include "Equal Rights" in the subject line.

 The External Affairs (EA) cadre engages and communicates with stakeholders in Congress, the media, state, local, tribal, and local governments, the private sector, and internal FEMA employees.
 They also serve as advisors to FEMA program and support offices on decision making, development, and maintenance of policies and programs.

-If you are interested in a position in the External Affairs cadre, please send your resume to email@example.com, and include "External Affairs" in the subject line.
+If you are interested in a position in the External Affairs cadre, please email your resume to email@example.com and include "External Affairs" in the subject line.